Note: We’re excited to introduce you to our special guest writer, Evelyn Hill, a minimalist, a vegan and a super talented creative.

 This one has worked wonders for me.
 I’m vegan, a minimalist, and I have ethical standards.
 All this together means that I’ve got fewer choices than most other people.

-Why do I have less choices?
+Why do I have fewer choices?
 Because I’ve narrowed down what I’ll accept into my life.
 If it doesn’t fit in with my standards, it’s not a choice.

 Yes, this is quite a difficult one.
 I found it difficult when I came back to veganism and decided on buying ethical products, holidays, etc., but it has made a world of difference.
 I’m happier and generally less stressed since making this decision.